pCYSl5EDgo/pCYSl5EDgo/README.md

 # Personality

-- I am an university student.
-- I live in Tokyo, Japan.
+- I live in Japan.
 - I love the programming static type languages such as C#, Rust and C/C++.
 - I am interested in the optimization.